UofT-DSI/applying_statistical_concepts/05_instructional_team/README.md

 ## How do you interact with the repo?
 The Technical Facilitator will deliver the content in the `/01_slides` directory.
 You are encouraged to live code with participants during live sessions.
 Please ensure that live coding files are uploaded to a new directory called `/live_code` under `/06_cohort_three` in this repository using a new branch.
 Please open a pull request for it to be merged.

 ## How does the module flow?
 The module is organized into 3 main directories:
 1. Slides
 2. Assignments
+3. Exercises
-3. Homework
+4. Homework

 The `/01_slides` directory contains the live learning session slides.

-The `/02_assignments` contains assignments participants should submit for evaluation as  `complete` or `incomplete`.
+The `/02_assignments` directory contains assignments participants should submit for evaluation as  `complete` or `incomplete`.
 The assignments measure a participant's achievement of the learning outcomes, and help technical facilitators determine if a participant has successfully completed the learning module.

+The `/03_exercises` directory contains exercises related to each live learning session.
+The technical facilitator will review each exercise at the end of the live learning sessions.
+Exercise 1 will be provided to participants prior to the first session.
+The technical facilitator is expected to review this exercise in the first session.

-The `/03_homework` directory contains homework participants can complete to further develop and practice the skills covered in a learning module.
+The `/04_homework` directory contains homework participants can complete to further develop and practice the skills covered in a learning module.
 Homework is optional, but participants are encouraged to complete as much as they can.
+While the homework is optional, a portion of the work periods each week should be used to review the homework.
+Week 1 work periods should cover homework 1 & 2, Week 2 should cover homework 3, and Week 3 should cover homework 1.

 ### Week 1